A Characterization of Optimal Prefix Codes: Characterization of optimal prefix codes

-The strongly monotone property reduces to Gallager's monotone property when each of $A$ and $B$ consists of all leaf descendants of a single tree node.
-Example~\ref{ex:strong-monotone} illustrates that these two properties are not equivalent.
-Specifically, the example shows that prefix code $C$ is not strongly monotone because $K_C(\{c,d\}) = 2^{-1} > 2^{-2} = K_C(\{a\})$ but $P(\{c,d\}) = \frac{1}{4} < \frac{3}{8} = P(\{a\})$.
-The code $H$ is strongly monotone since it is a Huffman code.

 The following lemma easily follows from the proof of Lemma~\ref{lem:Kraft-Inequality}.
-This lemma relies on our definition of sources (and thus codes) to be finite.
-Prefix codes for infinite sources need not satisfy the lemma below (e.g. \cite[p.
-2027]{Linder-Tarokh-Zeger}).
+This lemma relies on our defining assumption that sources (and thus codes) are finite.
+Prefix codes for infinite sources need not satisfy the lemma below.

-\begin{lemma} A prefix code is complete if and only if its Kraft sum equals $1$. \end{lemma}
+\begin{lemma} A prefix code is complete if and only if for every node $u$ in its code tree, the Kraft sum of the set of leaf descendants of $u$ equals $2^{-i}$ where $i$ is the length of $u$.
+Also, a prefix code is complete if and only if its Kraft sum equals $1$. \end{lemma}